I-2-0-8.Accommodations Under Section 504 of the Rehabilitation Act of 1973

 3. Non-Standard Accommodations

 In some instances, a member of the public may indicate that a standard accommodation is insufficient to provide meaningful access.
-If so, he or she has the option to request a different, non-standard accommodation.
+If so, they have the option to request a different, non-standard accommodation.
 A non-standard accommodation is one that SSA does not routinely provide.
 Employees must consult with management on non-standard accommodation requests.

 When a standard accommodation is inadequate, hearing office staff should first offer alternative service options such as eServices or contacting the National 800 Number.
-If the individual indicates that neither alternative service options nor standard accommodations, including locally available options, will be effective, hearing office staff will consider his or her request for a non-standard accommodation.
+If the individual indicates that neither alternative service options nor standard accommodations, including locally available options, will be effective, hearing office staff will consider the request for a non-standard accommodation.

 C. Documenting Accommodation Requests